-- the impact of the pandemic on the economies and financial markets of the countries and regions in which we operate, including a potential global recession, a decline in consumer confidence and spending, or a further increase in unemployment levels, has resulted, and could continue to result, in consumers having less disposable income and, in turn, decreased sales of our products; - "shelter in place" and other similar mandated or suggested isolation protocols, which have disrupted, and could continue to disrupt, brick-and-mortar retailers, including stores operated by us, as a result of store closures or reduced operating hours and decreased retail traffic; - significant increases in online shopping and by other digital means, or other changes in consumer behavior, have been accelerated by COVID-19 and could adversely affect our sales;
+- the impact of the pandemic on the economies and financial markets of the countries and regions in which we operate, including a potential global recession, a decline in consumer confidence and spending, or an increase in unemployment levels, has resulted, and could continue to result, in consumers having less disposable income and, in turn, decreased sales of our products; - significant increases in online shopping and by other digital means, or other changes in consumer behavior, have been accelerated by COVID-19 and could adversely affect our sales; - the failure of our wholesale customers to whom we extend credit to pay amounts owed to us on time, or at all, particularly if such customers are significantly impacted by COVID-19; - a more promotional retail environment or our ability to move existing inventory, which may cause us to lower our prices, sell existing inventory at larger discounts than in the past, or write-down the value of inventory, and increase the costs and expenses of updating and replacing inventory, negatively impacting our margins; - the risk that social distancing measures and general consumer behaviors due to the COVID-19 pandemic may continue to impact mall and store traffic and that the re-occurrence of COVID-19 outbreaks or the fear of additional outbreaks could cause governments to impose additional restrictions and customers to avoid public

-- difficulty accessing debt and equity on attractive terms, or at all, and a severe disruption and instability in the global financial markets or deteriorations in credit and financing conditions may affect our ability to access capital necessary to operate our business - a prolonged disruption of our business may impact our ability to satisfy the terms of our ABL Credit Agreement, including the covenants contained in that agreement, which could constitute an event of default under the terms of the ABL Credit Agreement, which may result in an acceleration of payment under that agreement or other debt agreements; - our success in attempting to negotiate temporary royalty relief from our licensors, reduce operating costs and conserve cash: - the failure of our wholesale customers to whom we extend credit to pay amounts owed to us on time, or at all, particularly if such customers are significantly impacted by COVID-19; - a more promotional retail environment or our ability to move existing inventory, which may cause us to lower our prices, sell existing inventory at larger discounts than in the past, or write-down the value of inventory, and increase the costs and expenses of updating and replacing inventory, negatively impacting our margins; - the risk that continued social distancing measures and general consumer behaviors due to the COVID-19 pandemic may continue to impact mall and store traffic and that the re-occurrence of COVID-19 outbreaks or the fear of additional outbreaks could cause governments to impose additional restrictions and customers to avoid public places, such as malls and outlets, where the retail stores of our wholesale customers and our stores are located: - the increase in the number of personnel working offsite may make our business more vulnerable to cybersecurity breach attempts, and, this period of uncertainty could result in an increase in phishing and other scams, fraud, money laundering, theft and other criminal activity; and - we may be required to revise certain accounting estimates and judgments such as, but not limited to, those related to the valuation of goodwill, indefinite-lived intangible assets, long-lived assets and deferred tax assets, which could have a material adverse effect on our financial position and results of operations.
+- places, such as malls and outlets, where the retail stores of our wholesale customers and our stores are located; and - the increase in the number of personnel working offsite may make our business more vulnerable to cybersecurity breach attempts, and, this period of uncertainty could result in an increase in phishing and other scams, fraud, money laundering, theft and other criminal activity.

-Restrictions on travel and group gatherings, the closing or reduced operation of restaurants, sports leagues and all forms of communal entertainment and the fear of contracting COVID-19 have materially adversely affected store traffic and retail sales.
+Restrictions on travel and group gatherings, the closing or reduced operation of restaurants, sports leagues and forms of communal entertainment and the fear of contracting COVID-19 have materially adversely affected store traffic and retail sales.
 Most retail store chains and shopping malls operated on a reduced basis during the second half of fiscal 2021 compared to pre-pandemic operations.
 The onset of additional COVID-19 waves threatens future periods of mandated store closures and additional restrictions on consumers that would limit commercial behavior.
 Certain states and cities reacted to the COVID-19 pandemic by instituting quarantines, restrictions on travel, "shelter in place" rules and phased reopenings.
-While some of these restrictions have since expired, others have recently been reinstated in certain states or cities which saw a new spike in COVID-19 cases.
+While the substantial majority of these restrictions have since expired, others have been reinstated in certain states or cities which saw a new spike in COVID-19 cases.
 Such restrictions could be reinstated in the same or other areas as COVID-19 cases increase which could result in additional retail store restrictions or closures.
-If the retail economy continues to weaken and/or consumers continue to reduce purchases in the near or long-term as a result of the negative effects of on the U.S. and worldwide economies caused by COVID-19, retailers may need to further reduce or limit store operations, close additional stores and be more cautious with orders.
-A slowing or changing economy as a result of the COVID-19 outbreak and the governmental restrictions imposed in the United States and around the world as a result thereof would adversely affect the financial health of our retail, distributor and joint venture partners, which in turn could have an adverse effect on our business, results of operations and financial condition.
+If the retail economy weakens and/or consumers reduce purchases in the near or long-term as a result of the negative effects of on the U.S. and worldwide economies caused by COVID-19, retailers may need to reduce or limit store operations, close additional stores and be more cautious with orders.
+A slowing or changing economy as a result of the COVID-19 outbreak, and any governmental restrictions imposed in the United States and around the world as a result thereof, would adversely affect the financial health of our retail, distributor and joint venture partners, which in turn could have an adverse effect on our business, results of operations and financial condition.